Jamie3213/Projects/README.md

 * [Time series forecasting](https://github.com/Jamie3213/traffic-time-series): in this project we use ARIMA modelling to create a forecasting model for hourly traffic data.

-* [Logistic regression](): in this project we use logistic regression to predict whether or not a patient has heart disease.

 ## Tidy Tuesday